daipayan-bhowal/SNRParser/README.md

 # Stackless Non-Recursive(SNR) Parser for C Programming Language

-Note: This repo is designed in Visual Studio 2019, this parser only validates the syntax doesn't generate any form of tree
+**Note: This repo is designed in Visual Studio 2019, this parser only validates the syntax doesn't generate any form of tree, if any syntax error is there it throws error**

 ## SNR Parser is a Dynamic Programming(DP)-based handwritten parser which is stackless and non-recursive in nature that is designed for parsing C Programming Language